Popmotion/popmotion/docs/api/action.md

 ---
 title: Action
-description: A reactive stream of values.
+description: A reactive stream of values
 next: animations
 ---